|

 Abidjan

-certain quarters are reputed to be dangerous
+certain quarters are reputed to be

-especially at night times.
+dangerous especially at night times.

-There are artisan markets and antique shops where
+There are artisan markets and antique

-you can buy sculptures, musical instruments and
+shops where you can buy sculptures,

 You can visit the lagoons by boat.

-To the east and the west of the town there are
+To the east and the west of the town there

-beautiful beaches, but be careful the sea is
+are beautiful beaches, but be careful the

-dangerous with very strong currents and undertows
+sea is dangerous with very strong currents

-(known as the 'barre') and sharks.
+and undertows (known as the 'barre') and

 San